- Mississippi State University • IDEELab

 - 2 min read

 What if the work you did in grad school could evolve into a nationally recognized company by the time you graduate?
-That’s exactly what happened for Trey Leonard, a Mississippi State University mechanical engineering Ph.D. student who transformed his experience at the Innovation, Design, and Engineering Education Laboratory (IDEELab) into a thriving startup: Standard Mechanics.
+That’s exactly what happened for Trey Leonard, a Mississippi State University mechanical engineering Ph.D. student.
+He transformed his experience at the Innovation, Design, and Engineering Education Laboratory (IDEELab) into a thriving startup: Standard Mechanics.

 The Birth of Standard Mechanics